Suzhal: The Vortex: Premise

-In the town of Sambaloor set in Nilgiris District, Tamil Nadu, lives a community that worships Goddess Angalamman.
-The community celebrates a festival over 10 days every year, and it is in these 10 days that this story unfolds.
-What starts out as parallel stories of kidnapping and arson, later unfolds into childhood trauma and conspiracy.
+In the fictional town of Sambaloor but actually set up in Poombarai, Dindigul district, Tamil Nadu, lives a community that worships Goddess Angalamman.
+The community celebrates the Mayana Kollai festival over 10 days every year, and it is in these 10 days that this story unfolds.
+What starts out as parallel stories of kidnapping and arson of Nandhini (starring Aishwarya Rajesh) and her sister, Fire Accident taking place at The Cement Factory, The Sub Inspector Chakravarthy (alias) Sakkarai (starring Kathir) sets out to unveil the suspense and knots tied to both the incidents, later unfolds into childhood trauma and conspiracy.